-Peisey-Vallandry is a collection of small satellite villages forming part of the larger Les Arcs ski domain.
+Peisey-Vallandry ski resort is a collection of small satellite villages forming part of the larger Les Arcs ski domain.
 The villages have a small selection of bars, restaurants and shops, offering a relaxed atmosphere which is best suited to families and groups looking for a relaxed ski destination.
 The old village of Peisey has some quaint, traditional buildings with charming character.
-For exploring the whole Paradiski area, Peisey-Vallandry is an excellent and affordable option.
+For exploring the whole Paradiski area, Peisey-Vallandry ski resort is an excellent option.

 Resort Altitude: 1,600m